It all started in 1804.

 Since Dr. Andrews’ ministry, the congregation has been served by the Reverends: William A. Patton, 1881-1890; W. Hayes Moore, 1890-1897; Robert M. Labaree, 1899-1904; John M. Waddell, 1904-1907; William E. Steckel, 1908-1920; George M. Whitenack, 1921-1937; Meyer M. Hostetter, 1938-1957; Dr. Thomas S. Goslin II, 1957-1967; George M. Haines, 1968-1970; Kenneth H. Hollenbaugh, 1971-1976; Dr. William C. Barger, 1978-2000; Dr. John M. Willingham, 2003-present.

-The current congregation numbers about 1,500 members and is served by a professional staff that includes two installed pastors: the Rev. Dr. John M. Willingham, Pastor, and the Rev. Joshua D. Gill, Associate Pastor for Youth and Membership, as well as Roberta J. Kearney, Interim Associate Pastor for Children and their Families, and Pauline J. Sexton, Pastoral Care Assistant.
+The current congregation numbers about 1,500 members and is served by a professional staff that includes the Rev. Dr. John M. Willingham, Pastor, the Rev. Roberta J. Kearney, Interim Associate Pastor, and the Rev. Pauline J. Sexton, Pastoral Care Assistant.